jdeschamps/EMU/README.md

 #### Examples

-[EMU examples]( https://github.com/jdeschamps/EMU-guide/tree/master/examples ): these projects include an empty base project, a simple UI for controlling lasers and a filterwheel and an interface for a commercial laser.
+[EMU plugin examples]( https://github.com/jdeschamps/EMU-guide/tree/master/examples ): these projects include an empty base project, a simple UI for controlling lasers and a filterwheel and an interface for a commercial laser.

 #### Guide